cbarkr/blog/content/homelab/part 4.md

 While Nextcloud comes with a SQLite database by default, it's simply too lite for most loads; heavy-hitters like MySQL/MariaDB or PostgreSQL are greatly preferable.
 Since I've used PostgreSQL in the past, I decided to branch out and try MariaDB for a change.
 MariaDB is emphasized in the documentation, though setup with PostgreSQL should be nearly identical.

 As for in-memory storage, Redis is usually the first that comes to mind (for me, at least).
 This also appears to be the case with the Redis team!
-That is, Redis is the only "option" given :P
+That is, Redis is the only "option" given :P (on the Docker Hub page, at least).
+More options are given on the [official docs](https://docs.nextcloud.com/server/19/admin_manual/configuration_server/caching_configuration.html#).

 So we need three images:
 1. Nextcloud